cosmoscout/vista/VistaCoreLibs/VistaDeviceDrivers/VistaSDL2ControllerDriver/Controller_Features.md

 - PS5 on Windows
   - While the IMU seems to be working, it is not quite clear if the mapping is correct.
 - PS5 on Linux
-  - When using the Controller via Bluetooth some buttons and axis are mapped wrong.
   - The touchpad is detected as a mouse, not as the controller touchpad.
 - XBox on Windows:
   - The advanced buttons map to A, B, X and Y.